 A: No. Most personal injury claims don't end up in trial.
 The vast majority of personal injury lawsuits that are filed settle prior to trial, and many injury claims settle before a lawsuit is even filed.
 “Damages” is just another term for the economic and non-economic losses stemming from your injury, and any settlement you receive is meant to compensate you for those losses.
 You don’t need a court judgment to recover damages.
 They can come from an insurance settlement.
 Learn more about Personal Injury Insurance Claims Versus Lawsuits.

 Q: How does a prior injury affect the value of my claim?

-- A: Generally, a person who’s negligent or careless is responsible only for the harm he or she caused.
-That means that you have to prove there was negligence and that the negligence caused your injury.
-If you had a prior injury, their negligence didn’t cause your initial injury.
-However, if you can prove that the negligence made the injury worse, you can collect for the degree to which the condition has been aggravated.
+A: Generally, a person who is negligent is responsible for the foreseeable harm that he or she caused.
+That means you have to prove there was negligence and that the negligence caused your injury.
+Even if you can only prove that the negligence made a pre-existing injury worse, you can still get compensation for the degree to which the condition was aggravated by the defendant’s negligence.

 Q: Is there a minimum or maximum amount that can be recovered in a personal injury settlement?

 A: No, there's no minimum or maximum settlement amount.
 Every case is different, and the settlement you get (assuming you get one) is heavily dependent on the seriousness of your injuries, the extent of your medical treatment, your prospects for a full recovery, the nature of the defendant’s liability, the amount of available insurance coverage, and a whole host of other factors, including:

 - your loss of past income